 Expert panel: tackling climate challenges in logistics together

-As a business partner of pharmaceutical companies, H.Essers offers customers more than just logistics services.
-H.Essers also facilitates knowledge sharing and actively contributes to expanding the leading global position of European pharmaceutical players.
+As a business partner of healthcare companies, H.Essers offers customers more than just logistics services.
+H.Essers also facilitates knowledge sharing and actively contributes to expanding the leading global position of European healthcare players.
 One of the challenges they are all facing is the call for more sustainable supply chains.
 In the debate on logistics sustainability, those responsible for supply chains and procurement in the industry need nuanced, multidisciplinary insights.
 That is why H.Essers decided to organise, on 8 June, a conference on this highly relevant topic.
-It was attended by specialists in energy, pharma and transport in order to exchange insights.
+It was attended by specialists in energy, healthcare and transport in order to exchange insights.

 During a multinational conference at the H.Essers headquarters in Genk, customers, experts and stakeholders were invited to discuss sustainable logistics.
 Guests from Italy could interact via a simultaneous satellite connection for a live Q&A. During keynotes and panel discussions with specialists from the sector, knowledge and innovative ideas were shared, which provided food for thought for many of the companies present.
 In this way, the conference became an instructive experience in which the select guests received a multidisciplinary, interactive and multinational view on the specific challenges of the energy transition today and in the years to come.